Best New Zealand Poems: History

 In 2001, poet and professor Bill Manhire of the International Institute of Modern Letters founded Best New Zealand Poems.
 The anthology is published online and features 25 poems from New Zealand poets, each year selected by a different guest editor.
 Journalist Philip Matthews has described it as "a reliable guide to local poetry".
 The first annual editor, Iain Sharp, wrote in his introduction to the 2001 selection that the site's approach was inspired by The Best American Poetry series.
 He also noted that the poems must have been published that year either in magazines or books, and that in order to qualify as New Zealand poetry, a "steady association with the country is sufficient".

 Due to Manhire's association with the anthology and role as series editor, his own poems were originally ineligible for inclusion.
 In his introduction to the 2005 selection, Andrew Johnston wrote, "I couldn't include a poem from Manhire's latest and best book, Lifted, because he is effectively the publisher of Best New Zealand Poems."
 In 2011 Manhire stepped down from the series editor role, and his poem "The Schoolbus" was selected by editor Bernadette Hall.

 In 2003, Shelley Howells, a columnist for The New Zealand Herald, noted the features on the website, including links to publishers, New Zealand literary sites, poet biographies, and poets' comments on their work, provide a "more bang for your verse' approach" that is "more satisfying than simply reading a poem on a page".

 In 2007, Manhire noted that most of the website's viewers were from overseas, and that the online publication allowed the anthology to break "through the distribution barrier which prevents New Zealand poetry from reaching an international audience".

+In 2011, Te Herenga Waka University Press published The Best of Best New Zealand Poems, an anthology edited by Bill Manhire and Damien Wilkins.